Windows Live OneCare: Backup

-Windows Live OneCare Backup and Restore is the component that aids in backing up important files.
-Files can be backed up to various recordable media, such as external hard disks, CDs, and DVDs.
-When restoring files, the entirety or a subset of them can also be restored to a networked computer, as long as it's running OneCare as well.
-The Backup and Restore component supports backup software features such as incremental backups and scheduling.
+Windows Live OneCare Backup and Restore was the component that aided in backing up important files.
+Files could be backed up to various recordable media, such as external hard disks, CDs, and DVDs.
+When restoring files, the entirety or a subset of them could also be restored to a networked computer, as long as it's running OneCare as well.
+The Backup and Restore component supported backup software features such as incremental backups and scheduling.